timkeller/timkeller.github.io/about.markdown

 He's also a fanatical Mac head, avid photographer, and all-round nice guy.
 He lives in Cape Town with his beautiful wife, [Amy](http://twitter.com/amykeller).

+## Interviews

+Tim Keller operates from the suburbs of Cape Town, South Africa.
+Phone interviews are often available, schedule-permitting, during the day.
+Please [email](/contact) to set up a phone interview if necessary.

 ## Even more

 My CV is [available here](/cv).